BigFood2307/FS22_DynamicFieldPrices/README.md

 ###  Greediness

 The greediness factor is a number between 0.8 and 1.2 for each NPC.
-It will never change, unless the dynamicFieldPrices.xml file in the samvegame is deleted.
+It will never change, unless the NPCs are reset.
-Min and Max can be changed per save in the dynamicFieldPrices.xml file in your savegame or via the game settings menu
+Min and Max can be changed per save in the dynamicFieldPrices.xml file in your savegame or via the game settings menu.
+In the xml the value per NPC is mapped to 0..1.

 ### Economic situation

 Each economic situation factor is a number between 0.6 and 1.6 for each NPC.
 It is randomly initiated once and will change daily by a small random amount.
-Min and Max can be changed per save in the dynamicFieldPrices.xml file in your savegame or via the game settings menu
+Min and Max can be changed per save in the dynamicFieldPrices.xml file in your savegame or via the game settings menu.
+In the xml the value per NPC is mapped to 0..1.

 ### Buy/Sell discouragement